mrmarganski/mkdoc/docs/gettingtoknow.md

 # Getting to know your XRP

+!!! note
+    This page was copied from the FRC wpilib page - to practice editing from their sources - this way we can take what we like and adapt and also keep everything useful for new members in a single location without having to redirect constantly.
+This method may be beneficial...
+Unsure...

 ## Booting up the XRP

 Upon start up (when power is applied to the XRP either via battery or USB), the following will happen: